 In 2017, department store Harvey Nichols decided to change the way its food packaging was designed — creating huge interest for the second time

-Not content with creating one revolution in its food hall, iconic department story Harvey Nichols took at second bite at rewriting the rules of how food is packaged and perceived.
-Brand designer Richard Village speaks to Thomas Parker about how his firm has made food fashionable ‘again’ at Harvey Nics.
+Not content with creating one revolution in its food hall, iconic department store Harvey Nichols took at a second bite at rewriting the rules of how food is packaged and perceived.
+Brand designer Richard Village speaks about how his firm has made food fashionable ‘again’ at Harvey Nics.

 When it comes to revolutionaries in food packaging, high-end retailer Harvey Nichols might not be the first company name that comes to mind.